myteeNatanwit/SchoolEvents/README.md

 # Next version
 1-	School add feature.
 User as admin can add own school.<br>
 2-	Sync with server, so the work local will b sync with server, so other clients can also access same data.
 Andoid/web?<br>
-3-	Proper entry screens for Catergory, participate and organiser.<br>
+3-	Proper entry screens for Catergory, participate and organiser.Done.<br>
 4-	Fields validation for entry screens.<br>
 5-	Feedback/msg/phone to organiser from participant.<br>
 6-	Group msg/chat for ppl who participate to the event.<br>